Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: AI Agents

 How could this work?
-Imagine we have a series of core-expert models (aka nodes): one for segmenting video, one for extracting poses, another for ingesting text plus images (VLMs), and one for extracting dynamics from neural spikes (Figure~\ref{fig:agents}c).
-Each could be first experts in their specific domain, then linked via a shared latent space (even in a common spike-like framework) and optimized together.
-This could have a human-level language interaction agent (such as a LLM) where at inference-time the multi-modal input data could also be queried with natural language, but importantly, monitor the sub-modules (much like a prefrontal cortex).
-Then, we could dynamically ``lock'' models that show robustness on out-of-distribution samples and robustness to adversarial attacks.
-These nodes don't then need to be trained (adapted) until they are deemed no longer robust.
-This proposal would be akin to the cortex–basal ganglia loop that has shown to be instrumental in learning and habit formation~\cite{Graybiel2015TheSW}.
-Namely, these nodes could be in states of ``skill learning'' or ``habituation'' (frozen) and be constantly monitored for robustness (Figure~\ref{fig:agents}c).
-When robust levels fall, then continual learning, memory-replay, pseudo-labeling or injection of new high-quality labeled data could be added without taking the entire system offline.
-There has been a surge of exciting work on building OOD detection modules~\cite{gummadi2023metacognitiveapproachoutofdistributiondetection,mirzaei2024} and explainable attribution methods in time-series and images~\cite{samek2019explainable,ribeiro2016should, lundberg2017unified,Sundararajan2017AxiomaticAF,SchneiderIdentifiableAM} that could make this an attractive path forward.
+Encoders would be individually pretrained (think domain specific Foundation Models, such as an encoder for animal behavior~\cite{Ye2024SuperAnimal} or unified neural region-specific pretrained encoders~\cite{azabou2023a}) and their outputs are jointly optimized into another transformer (Figure~\ref{fig:agents}c).
+The issue becomes that while each encoder model starts as an expert, over time they need to learn more information, and the question is (1) how to sense that they need to undergo learning, and (2) how to adapt them.
+I propose that we could dynamically ``lock'' encoder models that show robustness on out-of-distribution samples and robustness to adversarial attacks; implying that they continually need monitored, by a dedicated LLM node, to provide trustworthy outputs.
+Therefore these encoders don't need to be trained (adapted) until they are deemed no longer robust.
+This process itself I see as similar to the cortex-basal ganglia loop that is instrumental in learning and habit formation~\cite{Graybiel2015TheSW}.
+Namely, these encoders could be in states of ``skill learning'' or ``habituation'' (frozen) and be constantly monitored for robustness (Figure~\ref{fig:agents}c).
+When robustness levels fall below an acceptable threshold, then continual learning, memory-replay, pseudo-labeling or injection of new high-quality labeled data could be added without taking the entire agentic system offline, just the encoder(s) that is not trustworthy.
+There has been a surge of exciting work on building OOD detection modules~\cite{gummadi2023metacognitiveapproachoutofdistributiondetection,mirzaei2025} and explainable attribution methods in time-series and images~\cite{samek2019explainable,ribeiro2016should, lundberg2017unified,Sundararajan2017AxiomaticAF,SchneiderIdentifiableAM} that could make this an attractive path forward.